chesyya/baosky-plugin-api-generator/plugin-docs/ux-guidelines/webviews.md

 * Use for promotions (upgrades, sponsors, etc.)
 * Use for wizards
 * Open on every window
-* Open on extension updates (ask via a Notification instead)
+* Open on 插件 updates (ask via a Notification instead)
 * Add functionality that is unrelated to the editor or workspace
 * Repeat existing functionality (Welcome page, Settings, configuration, etc.)